SCUBA Travel

 The first part of the book describes offshore life, the technicalities of offshore oil drilling and the history of diving.
 Did you know, for example, that diving bells were known in Greece in the 4th Century BC, and that the US Navy was experimenting with mixed gas diving in the 1920s?
 The second part is dedicated to the men who died - some of whom were friends of the author.
 Happily, the number of fatalities has decreased in recent years.

 The author has succeeded in his twin aims.
 If you think diving should be about warm water and enjoying the marine life, this book probably has too much detail on oil and gas extraction, safety regulations and offshore life for you.
-However, if you are considering a career as an offshore diver, or are interested in the history of offshore diving around the world, then at just £2.95 you won't be disappointed.
+However, if you are considering a career as an offshore diver, or are interested in the history of offshore diving around the world, then you won't be disappointed.

 About the Author